 SEER-IT can be used to project the total number of resources required for a managed services contract, significantly improving an MSP’s success rate based on the science of parametric modeling.

-Parametric/predictive modeling can be used to accurately assess what is known about ongoing services and to model or simulate what is unknown, based on meaningful comparative data.
+Parametric/predictive modeling was can be used to accurately assess what is known about ongoing services and to model or simulate what is unknown, based on meaningful comparative data.
 A formula is developed for estimating the effort and/or resources needed to perform a managed services activity.
 Parametric modeling provides “fact-based” estimating techniques including mathematical equations as well as interpretation of historical data.

 Based on this sophisticated modeling technology, SEER-IT helps MSPs objectively estimate the time and resources needed to perform each managed services activity.

-SEER-IT consists of a collection of estimation elements, or process models that MSPs can use to build work or estimation breakdown structures.
+SEER-IT consists of a collection of estimation elements, or process models that MSPs can use to build breakdown structures.
 Each element has a set of inputs, calculations, rates and factors (used to compute costs) and a set of outputs.
 Elements/process models provide logical groupings for managed services activities and can be used to fully define those activities.
 Process models built into SEER-IT cover such key IT services associated with infrastructure hardware, end user hardware, enterprise applications, databases, middleware, software services, virtual machines, training, and user documentation.
 Metrics such as number of servers, network devices, applications, databases, users, and virtual machines are used as inputs into the process models.

 MSPs can quickly develop SEER-IT estimates using SEER’s intuitive interface.
 They can generate new estimates from existing “templates” or by adding and defining these individual estimation elements.
 The SEER-IT estimation engine replicates real-world outcomes by combining sophisticated modeling technology with a database of industry and user-defined metrics.